 The Importance Of Kart Maintenance

-Today were giving you a quick guide on the highest-maintenance parts of your kart.
+But there is something that’s really fun and satisfying when you are able to maintain your kart all by yourself.
+Below, we’ll give you a quick guide on the highest-maintenance parts of your kart.
 These parts are quick to service and should be done every single day before or after you use your kart.

 The 5 Crucial Aspects Of Race Kart Maintenance

 We are going to start with the clutch.
 This is something that should be cleaned after every couple of hours of use.
 However, most people recommend servicing this after every day of use.
 The clutch is a crucial element for your engine, and proper maintenance can save you a huge headache.
 It might sound like a tough job at first, but it gets much easier the more you do it.

 Firstly, you want to remove your rear wheel and bumper on the engine side of your kart.
 Removing the bumper isn’t absolutely necessary, but it will make your job a lot easier.
 Next, you want to be sure to check the chain.
 I’m going to include chain maintenance in this because it is easy to do while you’re maintaining your clutch.

 You will notice a lot of grease and dirt getting stuck around the chain, as well as on the frame under the engine, and on the engine itself.
 This is because all of your oil, chain lubricant (you should also lubricate it before every session) and dirt from the track shoots up and gets caught in this area.
 You will want to clean this area up.

 Lock The Flywheel